nadrino/kotor-walkthrough/kotor/walkthrough/062_Manaan.md

 	- What are you doing in the underwater section of the facility?
 	- You wait here - I'll go check it out.
 - Follow him -> nothing to loot around
+- Kill the fishs
+- Enter ther room -> kill -> loot -> nerve amplifier
-- Take the more far door -> better -> gas mask
+- Take the more far door (right) -> better -> gas mask
+- SAVE -> XBox crashing... -> mod among man26_*.dlg probably "exit"

 ![KOTOR Guide-25](../resources/images/screenshots/KOTOR%20Guide-25.png)